arkq/bluez-alsa/README.md

 	$ aplay -D bluealsa:SRV=org.bluealsa,DEV=XX:XX:XX:XX:XX:XX,PROFILE=sco Bourree_in_E_minor.wav

+The list of available BlueALSA PCMs (provided by connected Bluetooth devices with audio capabilities) can be obtained directly from [BlueALSA D-Bus API](doc/bluealsa-api.txt) or using `bluealsa-aplay` as a convenient wrapper as follows:

+	$ bluealsa-aplay -L

 In order to control input or output audio level, one can use provided `bluealsa` control plugin.
 This plugin allows adjusting the volume of the audio stream or simply mute/unmute it, e.g.: